m68k-atari-mint/bootstrap/README.md

 	- make
 	- mintbin
 	- sed
+	- texinfo 4.13 (later versions need perl >= 5.7.3; need by some 'make install'; requires one of: ncurses curses termlib termcap terminfo)
 - (later...):
 	- binutils (just package it for now)
 	- fdlibm (can be 100% cross compiled & packaged)